Gana Misra

 The Catch-22 Unfolds

-Here's where things get tricky.
 The materiality of information often exists in shades of gray rather than black and white.
-Information becomes "material" if there's a substantial likelihood that a reasonable investor would consider it important in making an investment decision.
+Information becomes "material" if there's a substantial likelihood that a reasonable investor would consider it important in making an investment decision, as established in the Supreme Court's landmark TSC Industries v.
+Northway (1976) decision.
 But this determination is inherently subjective and context-dependent.
+A Harvard Law School Forum on Corporate Governance analysis noted that the SEC brought 17 enforcement actions related to Reg FD violations between 2000 and 2023, demonstrating the agency's ongoing focus on selective disclosure (Harvard Law School, 2023).

 Real-World Scenario: The Earnings Preview Dilemma